STARIONGROUP/COMET-SDK-Community-Edition/README.md

   - CDP4JsonSerializer
   - CDP4Dal

 The license file is provided with each of these libraries in their respective.
 Please note that additional permission under GNU GPL version 3 section 7 are provided.
-The CDP4 Community Edition makes use of proprietary libraries

 ## CDP4Common